magicblock-labs/conjunto/director-pubsub/README.md

 # Summary

-Start a TCP PUBSUB service on 127.0.0.1:9900.
+Start a TCP PubSub service on 127.0.0.1:9900.
-Dynamically route requests either to the validator or the L1.
+Dynamically route requests either to the Chain PubSub or the Ephemeral PubSub.
 Requests are routed transparently based on their content and context.

 # Details

-Uses websocket implemented using tokio_tungstenite.
+Uses websocket implemented using `tokio_tungstenite` open source crate.

 Any request from the client is conditionally routed to either:
-- the websocket of the "chain" (L1 Solana)
+- the websocket of the "chain" (Solana)
 - the websocket of the "ephem" (Validator)
 - Sometimes both

 This routing is done using some "guide" logic implemented in this crate.

-Any request from "chain" or "ephem" is sent back to the client
+Any response from "chain" or "ephem" is sent directly back to the client

 *Important symbols:*